maarxx/AssignedWorkbenches/README.md

 The mod adds the 'Set Owner' Gizmo (like from a Bed) onto all Workbenches.

-Pawns will not work on the bench unless they are assigned to it.
+Pawns can be explicitly assigned to the workbench.
+Multiple pawns can be assigned to the same bench.

+If no pawns are assigned (default), then anybody can work the bench (default).

+But if any pawns are assigned, then only those assigned pawns can work the bench.

-This works separately from the bill restrictions, so make sure bills are not assigned to someone else.
+This works independently from the bill restrictions, so make sure bills are not assigned to someone else.

-Multiple pawns can be assigned at once.

 # Links